QBKM/MS1_scheduler/README.md

 - SEQ BOARD (Scheduler board for MS1)

 ## Third Party Software
-- FreeRtos : the software use FreeRtos Kernel V10.4.3
+- FreeRtos : the software use FreeRTOS Kernel V10.4.3
 - SystemView : the realtime trace RTOS is available, systemView is setted for FreeRtos with Segger J-link debugger